 The poses don't have to be difficult or time consuming to be effective.
 A few specific poses and strength building practices can open the body’s ability to perform optimally and one good breathing practice can reduce a lot of tension and anxiety.

 I usually give musicians a set of asanas they can do in their practice room.
 The poses do not require a yoga mat.
-They include wall and chair poses as well as simple hand/wrist openers and forearms strengtheners.
-Eventually, you might want to have a yoga mat and props in your practice space because of the benefits yoga provides.
+They include wall and chair poses as well as simple hand, wrist and forearms exersises.

 - Peace Joy and Love